RShergold/mk-subdomain/readme.md

 ![alt tag](http://i.imgur.com/theoTrq.png)

-You'll have to wait a while for the DNS update to propogate.
+You'll have to wait a while for the DNS update to propagate.

 You'll know this is working when __yourdomain.com__, __www.yourdomain.com__, __foo.yourdomain.com__  all show the same page.